PickYourOwn.org

 Toss the squeezed (Squozen? :) tomatoes into a colander or drainer, while you work on others.
 This helps more of the water to drain off.
 You may want to save the liquid: if you then pass it through a sieve, screen or cheesecloth, you have fresh tomato juice; great to drink cold or use in cooking!

 Next chop them up - I like 1/2 inch size cubes.
+You will need about 3 quarts of peeled, cored, chopped tomatoes

-Step 6 - Get the jars and lids sterilizing
+Step 6 - Get the jars and lids sanitizing

-The dishwasher is fine for the jars.
+The dishwasher is fine for the jars; especially if it has a "sanitize" cycle.
 I get that going while I'm preparing everything else, so it's done by the time I'm ready to fill the jars.

 Be sure to let it go through the rinse cycle to get rid of any soap!

-Lids: Put the lids into a pan of boiling water for at least several minutes.
+water for at least several minutes.

 Step 7.
-Mix or your own seasoning?
+Pre-packaged mix or Make your own seasoning?

 Either works equally well.
 The salsa mix for canning has the advantage of being tested and easy.
 It's basically corn starch, onion powder, salt and seasoning.
 It doesn't have any preservative to improve the canning, so the advantage is only that it is easier.
 However, I like my custom-made from fresh seasonings better, so here is the recipe for that: